nlanchorez-bit/gimmyghoul-egyptech/readme.md

 ## Overview

-This project provides a modern front-end layout for Retrosale, an online store specializing in retro consoles, games, and gadgets — such as Nintendo 3DS, DS, PS1, PS2, Wii, and digital cameras.
+This project provides a modern front-end layout for RetroCrypt, an online store specializing in retro consoles, games, and gadgets — such as Nintendo 3DS, DS, PS1, PS2, Wii, and digital cameras.

 It is designed to be clean, reusable, and modular, allowing for easy customization and consistent UI across all pages.